 Sullivan County Community College.
 Two restaurants in Lyon and Brittany France, The Harvest in Cambridge, MA; Commander's Palace in New Orleans, Stars, San Francisco and Created Miss Pearl's Jam House in San Francisco.
 I have Been the chef at the Palace in Silicon Valley for the last three and half years.

 Would you do it again?

 In a New York Minute.

 Best piece of advice you would give a home enthusiast?

 Cook!
 Experiment, take risks, read, TASTE everything and try to create a balance.
 Cooking is similar to playing music in that tastes are made up of many "notes".

-When you turn the treble down on your stereo you hear a muddy muffled sound but kick in the high end and everything seems to fall in to place.
-Well the same goes with cooking.
-Without any salt or acid in food it taste bland or flat.
+When you turn the treble down on your stereo, you hear a muddy muffled sound but kick in the high end and everything seems to fall into place.
+Well, the same goes for cooking.
+Without any salt or acid in food, it tastes bland or flat.
 But add a little bit of salt and lime juice to a salsa for instance and it comes alive with zing.
 Even the flavor of the other ingredients, like the tomatoes and cilantro, come through more clearly.

 the rubber tube garlic peeler.